Use this ROI calculator to easily calculate the return on investment over time: overall and annualized ROI are shown.

 Despite its flexibility, there is a great limitation related to return on investment: It does not take into consideration time as a crucial factor.
 When comparing two ventures, one must make sure they are spread across the same time period in order to receive truthful numbers.
 Otherwise, it may seem that they both have an expected ROI of 35% for example, in the first case it being achieved in one year, whereas the second needs four years to be completed.

 Evidently, a 35% ROI over a year is way better than over 4 years.
-So, in order to overcome this setback, you can calculate and analyze the annualized return on investment.
+So, in order to overcome this setback, you can calculate and analyze the annualized return on investment (supported by our calculator).
 The formula used in this case is:

 Annualized ROI = [(ending value / beginning value) ^ (1 / number of years)] - 1,

 where the number of years equals (ending date - starting date) / 365.